Aluerie/Sekiro-ShiftCombatArt/README.md

 # 💃 Sekiro mod - Rebind Combat Art to Shift modifier

-* Did you ever press Deflect + Attack buttons together by accident in a game where you constantly spam Deflect and Attack buttons?.. which results in you stupidly standing here slashing Mortal Draw for 2 seconds.
+* Did you ever press Deflect + Attack buttons together by accident in a game where you constantly spam Deflect and Attack buttons?.. which results in you stupidly standing here slashing Mortal Draw for 2 seconds?
 * Did you ever watch your keyboard logs to find out that that one time you actually didn't fuck it up and you had 0.03 seconds between un-pressing Deflect and pressing Attack down?..

 My answer to both of these questions is **"Yes"**.
 I've done a lot of accidental/unwanted combat arts.
 This mod tries to provide a solution to this problem.